 Note also that the panels on its large windows are just curtains that attach with toggles, so in the case of wind and rain combined you will get water inside.
 The ceiling is all mesh and with such windows it is not very suitable for a cold environment.
 All in all, this is a tent for mild weather conditions.

 Regarding the size, the tent is officially for 4 people and for this you have 64.6 ft² (6 m²).
 This would mean 16.15 ft² (1.5 m²) per person, so this is not really a castle and it is best to downgrade the number to 2-3 users.
+The size is practically the same as in their another tent built in the same style, the Eureka Jade Canyon X 4 Person Tent.

 Below you can see what the manufacturer suggests for using the space, so you can indeed place for pads on the floor.
 This can work for a group of friends at some open-air festival or any similar event.